On this page

 What happens if I am subject to disciplinary, civil, or criminal actions in relation to the activity authorised by my licence?

-Non-compliance against state or territory laws or licence conditions from a home state or territory licence/registration can lead to suspension or cancellation of the person’s right to work in the second state or territory.
+Non-compliance against state or territory laws or licence conditions on a home state or territory licence/registration can lead to suspension or cancellation of the person’s right to work in the second state or territory.